-In addition to the information presented in this report, you should carefully consider the factors discussed in "Risk Factors" in our 2019 Annual Report, which could materially affect our business, financial condition or future results.
-The risks described below and in our 2019 Annual Report are not the only risks facing the Partnership.
+In addition to the information presented in this report, you should carefully consider the factors discussed in "Risk Factors" in our 2019 Annual Report and the Quarterly Report for the fiscal quarter ended March 31, 2020, which could materially affect our business, financial condition or future results.
+The risks described in our 2019 Annual Report and the Quarterly Report for the fiscal quarter ended March 31, 2020 are not the only risks facing the Partnership.
 Other unknown or unpredictable factors could also have material adverse effects on future results.